-Food Sources of Flame Retardant Chemicals,
+Transcript: Food Sources of Flame-Retardant Chemicals

-But which kind of meat is the worst?
+But, which kind of meat is the worst?
 We didn’t know, until recently.
-We know fish is the worst.
-And this is for halibut, which is actually one of the least contaminated.
-But in terms of other meats.
-Second only to fish in terms of contamination, poultry, then pork, then beef.
+We know fish is the worst—and this is for halibut, which is actually one of the least contaminated.
+But, in terms of other meats, second only to fish in terms of contamination—poultry; then pork; then beef.
+What’s this one here, though, between chicken and fish?
+Turkey.

-The worst was fish, with the worst of the worst, farmed salmon, followed closely by organic salmon.
-Then comes poultry and eggs.
-Let's zoom in a bit.
-Red meat has less… the worse being lamb. then comes dairy, and at the bottom of the food chain, vegetables, fruit, and bread, so about ten times less than meat dairy eggs, and about a hundred times safer than fish, which gives as an idea of the route we might want to take through the supermarket.
+And, at the bottom of the food chain, vegetables, fruit, and bread.
+So, about ten times less than meat, dairy, and eggs.
+And, about a hundred times safer than fish—which gives us an idea of the route we may want to take through the supermarket.

 Please consider volunteering to help out on the site.